-While in app users tap on the QR Code Scanner feature to open it:
+While in app, users will navigate to where your QR Code Scanner is located.
+In this example, we've added it to our Side Menu.
+Users can then tap on the QR Code Scanner feature to open it:

-Note: users who tap on the “Scan” button for the first time may be prompted to give your app permissions to access their phone’s camera.
-This is normal and the next time they use the QR Code Scanner this prompt shouldn’t appear for them.
+Note: Users who tap on the “Scan” button for the first time may be prompted to give your app permissions to access their phone’s camera.
+This is normal and they should not be prompted again when opening the QR Code Scanner.

 It’s as simple as that!
-Once the QR code is scanned the Action that you assigned to it will be performed, be that taking them to a specific section of your app, a website, or calling a phone number among other options.
+Once the QR code is scanned, the Action that you assigned to it will be performed.
+Some of these actions include taking them to a specific section of your app, a website, calling a phone number as well as a variety of other options.

 What Are Some Pro Tips That We Think Will Help You With The QR Code Scanner?

 As you can see creating QR codes in the QR Code Scanner is almost as easy as using the feature itself!
 Here are some pro tips we think will help you make the best use of the QR Code Scanner.

 Pro Tip 1: Be creative with your QR code Actions

 The list of Actions that you can set up for your QR codes is full of great opportunities to use these codes for more than just taking people to areas of your app.
 Do you want people to be able to scan the code and send you a contact form?
 You can set up a QR code to do just that!
 You’re only limited by your imagination.

 Pro Tip 2: Put the QR Code Scanner in your app’s Side or Footer menus for quick access